isomerpages/moe-westspringpri-P0/_moe-kindergarten/Open House 2023/Open House Details.md

 ## What to expect?
 (Insert itinerary here)

-## Register your interest
+## Register your interest today!
-Do click on this link for more details on the Open House and to register your attendance!
-Looking forward to seeing you! https://www.moe.gov.sg/preschool/moe-kindergarten
+Please click on the link below for more details on the Open House and to register your attendance! https://www.moe.gov.sg/preschool/moe-kindergarten Looking forward to seeing you!